Coding (therapy): Methods

 In the case of alcohol addiction, the procedure may be carried out with a drug that temporarily affects the respiratory system when mixed with alcohol, administered under hypnosis.
 The therapist gives patients the drug, then allows them a small amount of alcohol, which triggers an adverse reaction and makes them erroneously believe that the therapy has had a long-term effect.
 Another method involves the therapist giving patients hypnotic suggestions during a head massage, with the message that alcohol will cause blindness or paralysis.

 In one method, the therapist numbs patients' mouths with local anaesthetic, then places electrodes with a very weak current into their mouths.
 This is to make patients believe that the "nerve points" in their mouth are being "manipulated" and that it is no longer safe for them to drink alcohol.
 A further method involves the therapist using a special helmet to persuade patients that the therapist's suggestions are controlling their minds.
 Typically, therapists will also make patients sign a disclaimer, supposedly absolving the therapist of any responsibility should the patient use the addictive substance and suffer ill effects or die.

+Sometimes "coding" means sewing a capsule with disulfiram under the skin, which is a working method of treating alcoholism, but temporary and potentially harmful.